hindu-muppala/OtpService/README.md

 # OtpService
 OtpService is an general application .
-By this application, we can send and verify OTP
+By this application, we can send and verify OTP.
 # 👨‍💻 How to use
 ```
 git clone https://github.com/hindu-muppala/OtpService.git